rinrinne/gerrit-rabbitmq-plugin/README.md

 This can publish gerrit events to message queue provided by RabbitMQ.
 Published events are the same as Gerrit stream evnets.

-Now available for Gerrit 2.8 only, but you may use this on another version of Gerrit if you modify `Gerrit-ApiVersion` in pom.xml.

 Build
 ---------------------

     mvn package

+Now avaliable for Gerrit 2.8.1 only.
+If you want to use it on another version of Gerrit, please try the below.

+    mvn package -DGerrit-ApiVersion=2.8

 Reference
 ---------------------